codename-hyper/codename-hyper/README.md

 **CHARACTERISTICS:**
 * Passionate, open-minded, calm and composed at all times.
 * Good communication skills, social and professional alike.
-* Capable of swiftly adapting to any new concept.
+* Capable of swiftly adapting to any new problem.
 * Optimistic and creative, yet also objective when necessary.

 **TOP SKILLS:**